-- 6. Make PHI available to the individual in accordance with the access requirements of HIPAA, - 7.
-Make PHI available for amendment and incorporate any amendments to PHI in accordance with HIPAA, - 8.
+- of Privacy Practices). - 5.
+Report to the Plan any use or disclosure of the information that is inconsistent with the uses or disclosures provided for of which it becomes aware, - 6.
+Make PHI available to the individual in accordance with the access requirements of HIPAA, - 7.
+Make PHI available for amendment and incorporate any amendments to PHI in accordance with HIPAA. - 8.
 Make available the information required to provide an accounting of PHI disclosures, - 9.
 Make internal practices, books, and records relating to the use and disclosure of PHI received from the group health Plan available to the Secretary of the Dept. of Health and Human Services (HHS) for the purposes of determining the Plan's compliance with HIPAA, and - 10.
 If feasible, return or destroy all PHI received from the Plan that the Plan Sponsor maintains in any form and retain no copies of such information when no longer needed for the purpose for which disclosure was made.
 If return or destruction is not feasible, limit further uses and disclosures to those purposes that make the return or destruction if feasible. - D. In order to ensure that adequate separation between the Plan and the Plan Sponsor is maintained in accordance with HIPAA, only the following employees or classes of employees may be given access to use and disclose PHI: - 1.
 The Plan's Privacy Officer; - 2.
 SISC Health Benefits staff involved in the administration of this Plan; - 3.
-Business Associates under contract to the Plan including but not limited to the PPO medical, dental and vision plan claims administrator, preferred provider organization (PPO) networks, retail prescription drug benefit plan administrator, the Wellness program, the telemedicine program, the Medicare supplement administrator, the COBRA administrator, Health Flexible Spending Account (FSA) administrator, the Plan's attorneys, accountants, consultants and actuaries; - E. The persons described in the section may only have access to and use and disclose PHI for Plan administration functions for the Plan.
+Business Associates under contract to the Plan including but not limited to the PPO medical, dental and vision plan claims administrator, preferred provider organization (PPO) networks, retail prescription drug benefit plan administrator, the Wellness program, the telemedicine program, the Medicare supplement administrator, the COBRA administrator, Health Flexible Spending Account (FSA) administrator, the Plan's attorneys, accountants, consultants and actuaries: - E. The persons described in the section may only have access to and use and disclose PHI for Plan administration functions for the Plan.
 If these persons do not comply with this obligation, the Plan Sponsor has designed a mechanism for resolution of noncompliance.
 Issues of noncompliance (including disciplinary sanctions as appropriate) will be investigated and managed by the Plan's Privacy Officer (the Coordinator Health Benefits) at the address noted here: